yudhv/SEO/3-OnSiteSEO/SiteOptimization.md

     1. **Activate SmartFeed** - helps make your feed compatible with any reader
     2. **Activate FeedFlare** - helps put links at the bottom of your feed (like FB share, email, bookmark).
 Remember adding "personal" flares as well.
     3. **Activate Pingshot** - helps notify reading services when there's an update
     4. **Link to the Original Source** - helps get extra backlinks and tells Googlebot that the content came from you first.
-Follow these steps:
+Follow these steps for Wordpress:

         * Go to `Appearance`=>`Editor`=>`functions.php`
-        * Add this function
+        * Add this code
         ```
         function embed_rss($content) {
             if(is_feed( ) ) $content .= "<p><a href=' ". get_permalink( ) ."' >' "; $content .= get_the_title( ) ."</a></p>";